sherr3h/FLASS-fina4350.io/_posts/2023-02-12-Kalman-Filter-on-Electricity-Prices-and-GPS-Data-2.md

 <p> \begin{align} X_{t+1} &amp; = [\alpha_{t+1} \beta_{t+1}]^T  \\
    &amp; = X_t + \eta_t, \eta_t \sim N(0, Q_t)   \end{align}</p>

 The choice of measurement error covariance $$R_t$$ and process error covariance $$Q_t$$, especially the ratio of values, matter a lot.
-For data gathered from physical observations, using a motion sensor or a stopwatch, we can use the precision of instrument.
+Had we gathered data from physical observations, say with a motion sensor or a stopwatch, we can use the precision of instrument.
 For financial data, we can only estimate infer correlations and covariances from historical data or dynamics from domain knowledge.
-With some trial and error, I found a suitable covariance $$Q_t = Q$$ that is independent of time (which might not be optimal).
+With some trial and error, I found a suitable covariance $$Q_t = Q$$ independent of time (which can be revisted too).

+Initial guesses also matter, but not as much as the covariances, since the Bayesian algorithm will constantly update the estimates.
 Given an initial guess, the Kalman Filter algorithm updates the estimated $$\alpha_t \beta_t$$ as each observation comes in.
-In the graph below, the Mean Absolute Error of the Kalman Filter predictions is 1.566, while a baseline MAE of using today's electricity price as next-day predicted price is 4.197.
+The graph below shows the estimated $$\alpha_t \beta_t$$, with the Mean Absolute Error of the Kalman Filter predictions being 1.566.
+Meanwhile, a baseline MAE of using today's electricity price as next-day predicted price is 4.197.

 <img src="/img/EPEX_BE_FR_alphabeta.png" width="800" >